Do You Need a Realtor?

 It may be tempting to try to sell or buy a home on your own, especially if you have purchased real estate more than once in the past.
-While it is possible to buy or sell a property without a realtor, the benefits of working with a real estate can easily outweigh the cost of trying to do things yourself.
+While it is possible to buy or sell a property without a realtor, the benefits of working with a realtor can easily outweigh the cost of trying to do things yourself.

 You can sell or buy a home without one…but should you?

 A real estate agent’s job is to buy, sell, or rent property.
 They do earn commission on sales, but real estate agents have a fiduciary duty to help you negotiate the best deal.
 Depending on whether you’re buying or selling a property, your real estate agent will take on different roles and responsibilities.